Psi Warrior Fighter Subclass Guide

 Psionic Strike

 This is pretty solid, and since our dice start at d6 and eventually increase to d12s, it’s essentially like getting another extra attack in your turn, as if the fighter didn’t have enough already.
-Plus, we’ll be adding our intelligence modifier to the damage dealt, proving that we actually are a class where our minds matter.

 What’s really great here is that this ability grows as you level up through this subclass’s progression.
 Once you hit 7th level, your kinetic burst of energy is enough to send the target of your attack flying.